-- Providing your child with an education - Safeguarding and promoting student welfare - Promoting the objects and interests of the school, this includes fundraising and marketing.
-It also includes making sure that we are able to enforce our rights against you, for example, so that we can contact you if unpaid school charges are due e.g. for educational visits - Facilitating the efficient operation of the school. - Ensuring that all relevant legal obligations of the school are complied with.
+- Providing you with an education - Safeguarding and promoting student welfare - Promoting the objects and interests of the school - Facilitating the efficient operation of the school. - Ensuring that all relevant legal obligations of the school are complied with.

 In addition, personal information may be processed for the legitimate interests of others.
-For example, we may use information when investigating a complaint made by a student or member of staff or legitimate interest from another school for outstanding debts.
-If you object to us using your information where we are relying on our legitimate interests as explained above, please contact the Headteacher.
+For example, we may use information when investigating a complaint made by one of your fellow students.